-14. A speed limit of 60 km/h will be enforced in the pit lane at all times during the event.
-Riders must respect the speed limit from where the sign 60 km/h is placed up to where the sign 60 km/h crossed out is placed.
+- 14. A speed limit of 60 km/h will be enforced in the pit lane at all times during the event.
+Riders must respect the speed limit from where the sign 60 km/h is placed up to where the sign 60 km/h cancelled is placed. - At some circuits, due to the narrowness of the pit-lane, the Safety Officer can set up a lower speed limit.

 Any rider found to have exceeded the limit during the practice will be subject to the prevailing fine of for the first offence.
-Repeat offences at the same event will incur a higher fine each time, and any rider committing 3 offences at a single event may also be subject to further penalties from the FIM MotoGP Stewards.
+Repeat offences at the same event will incur a higher fine each time, and any rider committing multiple offences at a single event may also be subject to further penalties from the FIM MotoGP Stewards.
 Excessively high speed, in the judgement of the FIM MotoGP Stewards, and multiple repeat offences during the season may incur higher fines and may also be subject to further penalties.
 For exceeding the pit lane speed limit during a race the standard penalty will be a 2x Long Lap Penalty.
 However the FIM MotoGP Stewards may apply further or different penalties (for example for excessively high speed causing danger).